Welcome to today's edition of the Rush 24-7 podcast.

 Just today, nearly 20% of the U.S. population, or almost 60 million people, went without health insurance at some point since January 2008, according to government estimates.

-Estimates, nearly 20%, almost 60 million, went without health insurance, according to government estimates.
+Nearly 20%, almost 60 million, went without health insurance, according to government estimates released yesterday.

-Released yesterday, the analysis by the Centers for Disease Control and Prevention comes as Democrat senators wrestle to pass their version of health reform legislation before the end of the year to help make good on Obama's top domestic goal of overhauling the nation's two and a half trillion dollar health care system.
+The analysis by the Centers for Disease Control and Prevention comes as Democrats' senators wrestle to pass their version of health reform legislation before the end of the year to help make good on Obama's top domestic goal of overhauling the nation's $2.5 trillion health care system.

 Most of the focus so far has been on how to expand access to health insurance in a nation where coverage is closely tied to employment, but 10% of the workforce is unemployed.